 Once we had set up all of the supplies needed for this project (see the list below), we followed the steps outlined in the video to create our table top.
 The first thing we had to do was to determine the size of our table top.
 After we measured the existing base dimensions, we determined that we needed a 20” x 66” top.

 Using a 4’ x 8’ melamine board, we cut out the pieces to make a mold to hold the concrete and screwed the pieces securely together.
 Once the mold was constructed, we used silicone caulk to seal all of the corners and edges to prevent the concrete from leaking out.
 Michael Builds recommends spraying foaming window cleaner on the silicone to help smooth it out.
 I wasn’t a fan of this method.
 I have done caulking a few times in the past and I think that having a cup of soapy water nearby to use to dip your finger in before smoothing the caulk is a more effective solution.
-Spraying foaming window cleaner on the caulk before smoothing prevented it from adhering to any place the cleaner had touched.
+Spraying foaming window cleaner on the caulk before smoothing prevented the caulk from adhering anywhere that the cleaner had touched.
 This actually made it harder to smooth out the silicone.

 We left the silicone to set overnight.
 The next day we took the mold outside along with all of the other supplies.
 We sprayed WD-40 in the mold to act as a mold release.
 It was then time to mix up the concrete.
 Because our table top was rather large, we determined that we would need three 55lb bags of the Rapid Set concrete mix to make a table top that was 1.5 inches thick.
 As recommended, we mixed each bag separately and added the secret ingredient: Rapid Set Flow Control.
 We learned a few lessons about mixing concrete during this process (e.g. we messed up a few things).